Umbilical cord: Clamping and cutting

 The cord can be clamped at different times; however, delaying the clamping of the umbilical cord until at least one minute after birth improves outcomes as long as there is the ability to treat the small risk of jaundice if it occurs.
 Clamping is followed by cutting of the cord, which is painless due to the absence of nerves.
 The cord is extremely tough, like thick sinew, and so cutting it requires a suitably sharp instrument.
-While umbilical severance may be delayed until after the cord has stopped pulsing (1–3 minutes after birth), there is ordinarily no significant loss of either venous or arterial blood while cutting the cord.
+While umbilical severance may be delayed until after the cord has stopped pulsing (one to three minutes after birth), there is ordinarily no significant loss of either venous or arterial blood while cutting the cord.
 Current evidence neither supports, nor refutes, delayed cutting of the cord, according to the American Congress of Obstetricians and Gynecologists (ACOG) guidelines.

 There are umbilical cord clamps which incorporate a knife.
 These clamps are safer and faster, allowing one to first apply the cord clamp and then cut the umbilical cord.
 After the cord is clamped and cut, the newborn wears a plastic clip on the navel area until the compressed region of the cord has dried and sealed sufficiently.

 The length of umbilical left attached to the newborn varies by practice; in most hospital settings the length of cord left attached after clamping and cutting is minimal.
 In the United States, however, where the birth occurred outside of the hospital and an emergency medical technician (EMT) clamps and cuts the cord, a longer segment up to 18 cm in length is left attached to the newborn.

-The remaining umbilical stub remains for up to 10 days as it dries and then falls off.
+The remaining umbilical stub remains for up to ten days as it dries and then falls off.